Nitro Motorsports: Car No. 70 history

 On January 9, 2025, it was announced that Amber Balcaen will drive the No. 70 car part-time.
 The team signed Treyten Lapcevich to a one-race deal at Berlin Raceway after Thad Moffitt was reduced to part-time.
 Lapcevich ended up winning the team’s first ARCA pole and win in his appearance.
 For Lime Rock Park, the team signed Thomas Annunziata, where he would earn the team's second pole and also earned the team's second win.
+Camden Murphy would make his debut in the ARCA Menards Series at Dover Motor Speedway, driving the No. 70 car.
+Sam Corry would make his debut in the ARCA Menards Series at Lucas Oil Indianapolis Raceway Park in the No. 70 car.
+Thad Moffitt would drive the No. 70 car at Watkins Glen.
+Brent Crews drove the No. 70 car at Springfield and DuQuoin.
+He won the race at Springfield.
+Julian DaCosta drove the No. 70 to a fifth place finish Madison.
+On September 16, it was revealed that Andrew Patterson would drive the No. 70 Toyota at Salem Speedway.
+He went on to finish second behind eventual race winner Brenden Queen.
+Justin Rothberg drove the No. 70 at Toledo.